John36-collab/aid-communityhealth/README.md

 Project Overview

-AI Health Assistance Community is a web-based platform designed to provide mental health support and prediction using AI and Machine Learning.
-The system combines:
+AI Health Assistance Community is a web-based platform designed to provide mental health support and prediction using AI

-Lovable-powered frontend: Chatbot for user interaction, mental health guidance, and support.

-Machine Learning backend: Predicts mental health outcomes using historical datasets.

-Community insights: Users can contribute, track progress, and follow treatment plans.

-This project aims to bridge the gap between mental health awareness and actionable insights through AI, data analytics, and accessible web interfaces.

 ---